 "Because someone is playing your piano."

-They all stopped to listen (Amelia listened too), and, faintly, from another room, they heard it; the soft, ghostly strains of music.
+They all listened, and, faintly, from another room, they heard it: The soft, ghostly strains of music.

 "My sonata," said Phillip.

 All three men left the parlor, following the sound of a discordant tune to the music room.
-When they arrived they found every lamp but one extinguished, that one sitting atop the piano itself and illuminating a ghastly figure with his hands on the keys, the thick, padded fingers of his gloves accounting for the clumsy, tuneless nature of his playing.
+When they arrived they found every lamp but one extinguished, and that one illuminating a ghastly figure with his hands on the keys, the thick, padded fingers of his gloves accounting for the clumsy, tuneless nature of his playing.

-"Sir!" said the captain.
+"Sir!" said the captain, stepping forward.
 "You should leave these premises immediately.
-Whoever you are, whatever the nature of your complaint, it should be resolved according to the customs of men of honor."
+Whatever the nature of your complaint, it should be resolved according to the customs of men of honor."

 Phillip looked sideways at the captain.
 Andrew lingered by the door.
 The Phantom said nothing.

 "Sir —" said Phillip again, stepping forward, and as he did the Phantom leapt to his feet, producing a pistol from the hidden folds of his cape.